UcheAzubuko/UcheAzubuko/README.md

 ## Hi, I'm Uche 👋🏾 👨🏾‍💻

 I'm a software engineer passionate about making things that make a difference on the internet, tech for social good, and teaching people how to make quality software.
-Some technologies I enjoy working with include Vue, Flutter, ReactJS, JAMstack (JavaScript, APIs + Markup), Node, and GraphQL.
+Some technologies I enjoy working with include Vue, Flutter, React, JAMstack (JavaScript, APIs + Markup), Node, and GraphQL.

 <!--
 ### Find me around the web